-4. CONSULTATIONS
+5. CONSULTATIONS

-COLCHESTER BOROUGH COUNCIL - We would recommend the following:
+COLCHESTER BOROUGH COUNCIL - Recommends the following:

-- That any new areas of hardstanding are to be constructed using porous materials laid on a permeable base; - Consultation is undertaken with Sport England; - Suitable measures are taken to ensure new hardstanding and the intensive construction phase will not have any adverse impact on adjacent trees; - Suitable measures are taken to ensure that any groundworks relating to the proposed development do not cause significant ground disturbance that has

-- potential to damage any archaeological deposits that currently exist; - Suitable measures in relation to noise, dust and construction pollution are taken to ensure that there is not an adverse impact upon neighbouring dwellings: - Suitable measures are taken in relation to contamination to ensure the proposal is safe for end user; - Suitable measures are taken to ensure biodiversity is not impacted - Suitable measures are taken to ensure the proposal does not create an adverse impact upon the street scene; - We would request that any comments and Local Members are taken into consideration prior to determination.
+- That any new areas of hardstanding are to be constructed using porous materials laid on a permeable base. - Consultation is undertaken with Sport England. - Suitable measures are taken to ensure new hardstanding and the intensive construction phase will not have any adverse impact on adjacent trees. - Suitable measures are taken to ensure that any groundworks relating to the proposed development do not cause significant ground disturbance that has potential to damage any archaeological deposits that currently exist. - We would request that any comments from neighbours and Local Members are taken into consideration prior to determination - Suitable measures in relation to noise, dust and construction pollution are taken to ensure that there is not an adverse impact upon neighbouring dwellings. - Suitable measures are taken in relation to contamination to ensure the proposal is safe for end user. - Suitable measures are taken to ensure biodiversity is not impacted - Suitable measures are taken to ensure the proposal does not create an adverse impact upon the street scene.